stonecharioteer/binary_tree/README.md

 codebase but it is a small fix.

 Another caveat is that the retrieval is now only as fast the disk you are reading from.
-I'd instead write to a database since most databases use a manner of b-trees for their indexed columns.
+Additionally, if you're reading the entire tree to memory, if the tree has above 10 million nodes, you may have some issues with memory.

+I could also implement a memory map to solve that issue.
+Python comes with a built-in mmap module to achieve something of this sort.
+I am, however, unaware of its own caveats.